MaxChip101/deanlang/Readme.md

 ### Usage

-the command to use deanlang is `deanl` which requires an input file which is the deanlang script.
+The command to use deanlang is: `deanl`

+Some flags are: `--debug`

+deanlang scripts have a file extension of: `.dl`

+deanlang scripts are ran by doing: `deanl script.dl`

+deanlang can also debug what the script is doing under the hood: `deanl script.dl --debug`

-The file extension for a deanlang script can be anything but it is recommended to use `.dl` to tell that it is a deanlang script
+The file extension for a deanlang script can be anything but it is recommended to use: `.dl` to tell that it is a deanlang script

 ---